-- Spouse, Domestic Partner or common law spouse.
-Domestic Partners and their children may be eligible for coverage under your HMO.
+- Spouse, Company-recognized Domestic Partner or common law spouse.
+Company-recognized Domestic Partners and their children may be eligible for coverage under your HMO.
 Contact your HMO directly for eligibility criteria.
-Domestic Partners and their children are not eligible to participate in Flexible Spending Accounts. - Child under age 26 who is not eligible for his or her own medical coverage through his or her employer. - Incapacitated child age 26 or over who maintains legal residence with you and is wholly dependent upon you for maintenance and support. - Child for whom you are required to provide coverage under a Qualified Medical Child Support Order (QMCSO) that is issued by the court or a state agency.
+Company-recognized Domestic Partners and their children are not eligible to participate in Flexible Spending Accounts. - Child under age 26 who is not eligible for his or her own medical coverage through his or her employer.
+(This applies to grandfathered Medical Benefit Options.) - Incapacitated child age 26 or over who maintains legal residence with you and is wholly dependent upon you for maintenance and support. - Child for whom you are required to provide coverage under a Qualified Medical Child Support Order (QMCSO) that is issued by the court or a state agency.